Statistical and Computational Trade-offs in Variational Inference: A Case Study in Inferential Model Selection: Statistical and Computational Trade-offs in Variational Inference

 \Cref{prop:stat} implies that the frequentist uncertainty quantification error consists of three terms, the variational approximation error $E_1$, the optimization error $E_2$, and the statistical estimation error $E_3$.
 The first two terms correspond exactly to those in \Cref{thm:KL_convergence}: the $E_1$ term is an approximation error that decreases with increasing values of $p$; the $E_2$ term is an optimization error that can be decreased by increasing the number of gradient evaluations in the algorithm.

 The third term $E_3$ is a statistical error term that decays with the number of samples $n$.
 This term only depends on $n$; it does not depend on the inferential model rank $p$ or the computational parameters $T, N$, and $M$.
 Therefore, this term can be a bottleneck in minimizing the total frequentist uncertainty quantification error in practice.
-In other words, finding the optimal inferential model for frequentist uncertainty quantification often requires we choose the computational parameters $T, N, M$ such that the first two error terms $E_1, E_2$ are of the same order as the third term $E_3$.
-Using larger $T, N, M$ may further decrease $E_1, E_2$ but cannot decrease the order of the total error.
+In other words, finding the optimal inferential model for frequentist uncertainty quantification often requires we choose the computational parameters $T, N, M$ in a way that the first two error terms $E_1, E_2$ are of the same order as the third term $E_3$.
+Larger $T, N, M$ may further decrease $E_1, E_2$ but cannot decrease the order of the total.

 \parhead{Practical implications of \Cref{prop:stat} on inferential model selection.} Similar to \Cref{thm:KL_convergence}, \Cref{prop:stat} can inform the optimal rank $p$ of the inferential model.
 Given a tolerance level of the frequentist uncertainty quantification error $\nu_{\mathrm{UQ}}$, we can find the optimal $p,T,N$ that achieves the desired $\nu_{\mathrm{UQ}}$ similar to the calculations in \Cref{subsec:bayes}.